-- Pell Grants (federal) - Pennsylvania Higher Education Assistance Agency (PHEAA) - Federal Stafford subsidized and unsubsidized student loans - · Parent Loans for Undergraduate Students (PLUS) - · Scholarships via various donors - Student alternative loans - · Thaddeus Stevens Grant - Federal Supplemental Educational Opportunity Grant (FSEOG)
+- Federal Pell Grants

+- Pennsylvania Higher Education Assistance Agency (PHEAA)

+- Federal Direct subsidized and unsubsidized student loans

+- · Federal Direct PLUS Loan- Parent Loan

+- · Scholarships via various donors

+- Student alternative loans

+- Thaddeus Stevens Grant

+- Federal Supplemental Educational Opportunity Grant (FSEOG)

-Information and application forms may be secured from the Office of Financial Aid and Registration, located in Room 105, Hartzell Hall.
+Additional information and application forms may be secured from the Office of Financial Aid and Registration, located in Room 105, Hartzell Hall or online

-Grade Level Advancement Policy for Stafford Loan Consideration:
+Grade Level Advancement Policy for Direct Loan Consideration

-- Students that are in the pre-major program or in the first year of their program are eligible to borrow up to \$5,500 as a dependent student or up to \$9,500 as an independent student. - Students that are in the second year of their program are eligible to borrow up to \$6,500 as a dependent student or up to \$10,500 as an independent student.
+- Students who are in the pre-major program or in the first year of their program are eligible to borrow up to \$5,500 as a dependent student or up to \$9,500 as an independent student. - Students who are in the second year of their program are eligible to borrow up to \$6,500 as a dependent student or up to \$10,500 as an independent student.